kikimeow/Kaggle-AirBnb/README.md

 To run the code, input the working in the run.R file.
 Make a data folder in the directory and save the data files into the data folder.

 The "Airbnb_multipleModels.R" is a separate file that shows the preliminary version of the model.
-The scripts in the run.R file are a cleaned-up version that runs a single model using H2O.
+The scripts in the run.R file are a cleaned-up version that uses H2O to run the models.